ska3a4neg1/rainforest-integrations/README.md

 2. `bundle install`
 3. You need to set the environment variable `INTEGRATION_SENTRY_DSN` (no default included due to the public nature of this project)
 4. `rails s`

+### For internal Rainforest developers

+The main Rainforest app will try to call (by default, this is configurable) `http://integrations.dev` in development.

+1. Install Pow if you don't have it already: `curl get.pow.cx | sh`
+2. `ln -s ~/rainforest/rainforest-integration ~/.pow/integrations`

 ## Contributing
 1. Fork it ( https://github.com/[my-github-username]/rainforest-integrations/fork )